-If you would like a blazer for the beginning of Term 1, you must place your blazer order by November.
-This is because they can take 6 - 10 weeks to make and arrive.
-If you do not place an order for a blazer in November, you can do so in either January or February but no later than mid February, to ensure your blazer arrives for Term 2.
+If you would like a blazer for the beginning of Term 1, you must place your blazer order by early November as they can take 6 - 10 weeks to make and arrive.
+If you do not place an order for a blazer in November, you can do so in either January or February but no later than mid-February, to ensure your blazer arrives in time for Term 2.

-If you know, your son/daughter will be representing the school in any way for example traveling sports teams you will need to order your blazer in the December blazer indent.
+If you know, your son/daughter will be representing the school in any way, for example travelling sports teams you will need to order your blazer in the December blazer indent.

-Kilts and Pinafores
+Kilts

-Orders for pinafores and kilts need to be in by February 11 as they can take 6 - 10 weeks to make and arrive, this will ensure they are ready for term 2.
+Orders for kilts need to be in by the end of the first week of Term 1 as they can take at least 10 weeks to make and arrive, this will ensure they are ready for Term 2.